harrywang/scrapy-tutorial/README.md

 }
 ```

-Use the following commands to check local SQLite database:
+Use the following commands to check local SQLite database. https://sqlitebrowser.org can be used as a GUI tool.

 ```
 $ man sqlite3